earlyprint/earlyprint.github.io/_posts/2020-02-03-intro_to_lingustic_search.markdown

 categories: [How-To, Intros]
 ---

-## Introduction to Linguistic Search
+## Introduction to Corpus Search

-Linguistic Search is powered by BlackLab, a tool for finding words or sequences of words in EEBO-TCP texts.
+Corpus Search is powered by BlackLab, a tool for finding words or sequences of words in EEBO-TCP texts.
 In BlackLab, a “word” is more than just the letters from which it was formed: associated with a “word” are a number of properties (its regularized spelling, the lemmatized form of